raspberrypi/usbboot/secure-boot-example/README.md

 export KEY_FILE=$(pwd)/private.pem
 ```

-**In a production environment it's essential that this key-file is stored privately and securely.**
+**In a production environment it's essential that this key file is stored privately and securely.**

 ### Update the EEPROM to require signed OS images
-Enable `rpiboot` mode and flash the bootloader EEPROM with updated setting enables code-signing.
+Enable `rpiboot` mode and flash the bootloader EEPROM with updated setting enables code signing.

 The `boot.conf` file sets the `SIGNED_BOOT` property `1` which instructs the bootloader to only
 load files (firmware, kernel, overlays etc) from `boot.img` instead of the normal boot partition and verify the `boot.img` signature `boot.sig` using the public key in the EEPROM.